coderayjs/XNOTES/userstories.md

 #user stories for xnotes web applications for computer repairs.

-[ x ]Add employee login to the xnotes application
-    provide a welcome page after login
+1.[x]
+Add employee login to the xnotes application 2.[x] provide a welcome page after login
-    provide easy natvigation
+3.[x] provide easy natvigation
-    provide current user and assigned role
+4.[x] provide current user and assigned role
-    provide a logout option
+5.[x] provide a logout option
-    require users to login atlease once in a weeek provide a way remove employee access asap if needed. notes are assigned to specific employees
+6.[x] require users to login atlease once in a weeek 7.[x] provide a way remove employee access asap if needed.
+8.[x] notes are assigned to specific employees
-    notes have ticket number, Title, note body, created and updated date.
+9.[x] notes have ticket number, Title, note body, created and updated date.

+# Building the backend!.